 There is one thing that I found in my travels, and that the production of a crumpet can have some local variations.
-For example, some are cooked on both sides, and some are only cooked on one side.
+Some are cooked on both sides, and some are only cooked on one side.
 In this recipe, they are cooked on both sides.

-Oh, one more thing… Please don’t ever pick up an English Muffin, and call it a crumpet.
-To the uninitiated eye they might look similar… they are not.
+Oh, one more thing… Please don’t ever pick up an English Muffin, and call it a crumpet. they are different.

 Some cooking rings.
 They actually make, what are called crumpet rings; however, any cooking rings of the right size should work.

 - Cover the bowl, and leave in a non-drafty corner of the kitchen until the liquid gets nice and bubbly.
 This can take (depending on kitchen temperature) several hours.

 - Now, whisk the salt and baking powder into the batter.

 - Lightly grease the crumpet rings, and set aside.

 - Put some oil on a paper towel, and lightly grease a fry pan or flat griddle.